The Psychological Impact of LGBT Discrimination

 Bias against LGBT people continues with unequal treatment under the law.
-While Russian law is particularly severe in its ban even of any discussion of sexuality, denial of equal marital and adoption rights is commonplace.
+While Russia is particularly severe in its ban of any discussion of sexuality, denial of equal marital and adoption rights is commonplace.
 Research shows in a region where marital rights are denied, LGBT people display higher levels of overall psychological distress, depression, anxiety and alcohol abuse than LGBT people in states with marital rights.

 Evidence suggests that a supportive school environment with clear anti-LGBT bullying laws and supportive educators reduces bullying.
 Further, in states in which there are clear LGBT anti-discrimination and anti-hate crime laws, LGBT people display lower levels of psychiatric disorders than do LGBT people in states without such protection.